delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 PASSIVES

-–
+(Greater Focus: You can maintain two techniques that require Concentration simultaneously.
+However, both techniques are interrupted if your Concentration is broken.)
+PLANNED

 ACTIONS

-Mistrider: Use 1 Ki to 'walk' through lapping folds of natural energy in your immediate environment, teleporting to a location within sight.
+Mistrider: Use 2 Ki to 'walk' through lapping folds of natural energy in your immediate environment, teleporting to a location within sight.